saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp1.jpg">

+######

+* port 443 (& optional 44301) must be opened in firewall

+To open a port in the Windows firewall for TCP access On the Start menu, click Run, type WF.msc, and then click OK.
+In the Windows Firewall with Advanced Security, in the left pane, right-click Inbound Rules, and then click New Rulein the action pane (upper right corner).

 You have now completed the step "######" and are done with the whole task of "Creation of Connection and Models and Story in SAP Analytics Cloud".
 You have also completed the entire exercise...congratulations!